swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 1. Passing `self` as an argument in any procedure call.
 This includes:
     - Invoking a method of `self`.
-    - Accessing a computed property of `self`.
+    - Accessing a computed property of `self`, including ones using a property wrapper.
+    - Triggering an observed property (i.e., one with a `didSet` and/or `willSet`).
 2. Capturing `self` in a closure (or autoclosure).
 3. Storing `self` to memory.